Immigration, Infrastructure And Iran: The President's Plans For 2018

 The president has tweeted support for protests against the current Iranian regime, while also opposing (yet not completely ripping up) the Iranian nuclear deal.

-At least 21 have been reported dead in Iran, as the regime has moved against the protesters.
-But it's still unclear what this president wants to do tangibly to affect change.
-Vice President Pence has brought up the difference between past administrations' postures, but remember, back in 2009 when protests also cropped up, it was a very different kind of Iranian leadership that then-President Barack Obama was dealing with.
-Now, there is a more pragmatic figure in President Hassan Rouhani than Mahmoud Ahmadinejad.
+At least 21 people have been reported dead in Iran, as the regime has moved against the protesters.
+But it's still unclear what this president wants to do tangibly to effect change.
+Vice President Pence has brought up the difference from past administrations' postures, but remember, back in 2009 when protests also cropped up, it was a very different kind of Iranian leadership that then-President Barack Obama was dealing with.
+Now, there is a more pragmatic leader in President Hassan Rouhani than in Mahmoud Ahmadinejad.
 So what would change in Iran actually bring?

 North Korea